 However, the probability that the process was simply a chance encounter can be calculated, and a minimum threshold of statistical significance can be set.
 If the results are obtained such that the probability that they are simply a chance process is less than this threshold of significance, then we can say the results are not due to chance.

-Common statistically significant levels are 5%, 1%, etc.
+Common statistically significant levels are 5%, 1% and 0.1% depending on the analysis

 In terms of null hypothesis, the concept of statistical significance can be understood to be the minimum level at which the null hypothesis can be rejected.
 This means if the experimenter sets his statistical significance level at 5% and the probability that the results are a chance process is 3%, then the experimenter can claim that the null hypothesis can be rejected.